 You do not have to see a judge if you can wait to seal your dismissed case.
-Sealing of dismissals and dismissed CWOF's is almost automatic after five years for misdemeanors or ten years for felonies.
-You simply must file a petition with the Department of Probation by mail to their Boston office.
-There is no need to see a judge.
+Sealing of dismissals and dismissed CWOF's can occur via the Department of Probation after three years for misdemeanors or seven years for felonies, as discussed above.

 In Massachusetts, you can seal your CORI (Criminal Offender Record Information) so that only a limited number of people, if any at all, will be able to view your criminal history.
 Parties such as potential landlords, employers, or other entities performing background checks will not be able to determine that you have a criminal history if your CORI is sealed.
 Only certain public safety employers and law enforcement agencies will have special access to the case.

 To apply for the CORI to be sealed, most applicants must file a petition with the Massachusetts court that heard your case.
 After the petition is filed, a judge will review the petition and supporting documents.
 If the judge believes there is a reason to grant the request, he or she will schedule a hearing.
 At the hearing, applicants must show good cause as to why their criminal record should be sealed.

 Generally, people who can show a negative impact on their futures, such as their employment prospects, school applications or housing applications, for example, can have their Massachusetts criminal records sealed.
 Applicants can be represented by an attorney at this hearing, and they should be.
 In contrast, if after receiving an application, a judge does not believe that the applicant’s CORI should be sealed, the judge can deny the request without a formal hearing.